-The validity of the shares of common stock offered hereby and certain other legal matters will be passed upon for us by Goodwin Procter LLP, Boston, Massachusetts.
+Certain legal matters in connection with this offering will be passed upon for us by Goodwin Procter LLP, Boston, Massachusetts.
 Certain partners of Goodwin Procter LLP together own approximately 13,000 shares of DiamondRock Hospitality Company's common stock purchased in our July 2004 private placement.
+Certain legal matters in connection with this offering will be passed upon for the underwriters by Hunton & Williams LLP.